cfmrp/mtool/README.md

 ```
 When interpreting this structure, there are (of course) two separate spaces of
 node identifiers; the `correspondences` vector records the (optimal)
-node-to-node relation found by the MRP scorer, using identifiers from the
+node-to-node relation found by the MRP scorer, pairing identifiers from the
-*gold* graph as the reference.
+*gold* graph with corresponding identifiers in the *system* graph.
-In the above, for example, gold node `#2` (identified by its position in the
-vector) corresponds to system node `#3`.
+In the above, for example, gold node `#2` corresponds to system node `#3`,
-In other words, the example system graph has a spurious node `#2`, which
+and there is a spurious node `#2` in the example system graph, which
 does not correspond to any of the gold nodes.
 Node identifiers in `"missing"` entries refer to gold nodes, whereas
 identifiers in `"surplus"` entries refer to the system graph, and they may